xueyan-dut/Deep-Learning-on-Traffic-Prediction/dataset/download_dataset.md

 ## 14 I-80
 It is collected detailed vehicle trajectory data on eastbound I-80 in the San Francisco Bay area in Emeryville, CA, on April 13, 2005.
 The dataset is 45 minutes long, and the vehicle trajectory data provides the precise location of each vehicle in the study area every tenth of a second.
 The source is available at: http://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm.<br><br><br>
 ****
-## 15 DiDi chuxing: DiDi gaia data open program provides real
+## 15 DiDi chuxing
-and free desensitization data resources to the academic community.
+DiDi gaia data open program provides real and free desensitization data resources to the academic community.
 It mainly includes travel time index, travel and trajectory datasets of multiple cities.
 The source is